encodeous/MissileWarsX/README.md

 ![](assets/cover.png)

-MissileWarsX is an open source implementation of the legendary MissileWars minigame created by SethBling and Cubehamster.
-This plugin is designed to run on Paper Spigot servers, and aims to offer a lightweight and standardized experience.
+MissileWarsX (MwX) is an open source implementation of the legendary MissileWars minigame created by SethBling and Cubehamster.
+This plugin aims to offer a refined experience that is true to the original game.
+MwX enables other tweaks & performance options that make the game more enjoyable.

-## Features
+## Main Features

+### Mechanics

+- MwX offers the classic MissileWars experience, with 2 teams, 5 different types of missiles (see below), fireballs, arrows and shields.
+- Fireballs explode when missiles explode
+- The plugin checks for ties, where both sides' portals explode within 5 seconds of each other
+- Instant and seamless map reset, without kicking players.
+- There are two map types, `auto` and `manual`.
+Players can be automatically distributed to each team when joining, or may choose their own teams.

+###

+### Cosmetics

+- Deaths and Kills with tnt are traced to the person who placed it, naturally, this means that players who planted the winning missile is credited with the win.
+- Items have descriptions to help out new players.

 - MissileWarsX offers the classic MissileWars experience, with 2 teams, 5 different types of missiles (see below), and some useful accessories.
 - Lightweight experience, taking very little resources to run